 There are various ways to protect your router from bypassing:

-- Maintain the newest version of your router Maintain the most recent version of the router at all times, and if it does not update itself automatically, the option to do so should be enabled.
+- Maintain the newest version of your router.
+Maintain the most recent version of the router at all times, and if it does not update itself automatically, the option to do so should be enabled.
 The upgrades close any vulnerabilities or loopholes that may have been in the device in the past.
-Therefore, it is quite beneficial to always use the most recent version of the router.
+Therefore, using the most recent version of the router is always beneficial.

 Importance of Router Bypass Protection